juanca/blog/articles/react-component-architecture.md

 }
 ```

+This `HigherOrderComponent` is a factory with takes any kind of component and returns a different component.
+The outputted component has the sole responsibility of remembering some value via `onChange` and `value` properties.

 #### When?

-Whenever a component needs to do more than just displaying data, a behavior component would suffice.
-And the presentational layer can be its own component.
+Once requirements indicate responsibilities outside the presentational layer, stateful components will suffice in accommodating any required **behavior** responsibilities.
+Higher-order components are best used when the presentational models are pre-existing or extractable from the requirements.

 #### Why?

-Single responsibility.
+Given existing components, a higher-order component can produce the desired component without violating the DRY and SRP principles.

 #### How?

-The factory can be used to remember any value as long as the supplied component has an `onChange` and `value` properties.
+In this example, the outputted component can be used to remember any value as long as the supplied component (to the factory) has the `onChange` and `value` properties.
-Utilizing this pattern reinforces the importance of designing a consistent and robust `props` interface for components.
+Utilizing this pattern reinforces the importance of designing a robust `props` interface for components.
-A behavior higher-order component binds certain `props` to the internal state of the resulting component.
+A higher-order component binds certain `props` to the internal state of the outputted component.

+Note:
-However, if for any reason a component's `props` interface does not match with the usage of a higher-order component, additional arguments can be utilized to customize the binding of the generic component.
+if for any reason the given component's properties interface does not match with the implementation of the higher-order component,
+additional arguments can be utilized to customize the binding of the generic component.
+However, this introduces cyclomatic complexity.

 #### Testing

-Given one-to-one mapping of `this.state` to `Component` `props`, only related tests are required.
+The testing strategy is straightforward because higher-order components implement state information on pre-existing property interfaces.
-For testing purposes, a generic component is utilized without imposing any additional logic.
+For testing purposes, a generic component is used without imposing any additional logic.

 1. For each state value, the `Component` has specific default `props` values.
 1. For a given state value, the `Component` has the given `props` values.
 1. For each tracked state value, the `Component` updates the state value via the given `props` event handler.

 ### Connected Component

 #### What?

-A redux container component is another example of a higher-order component:
+A redux connected component is another example of a higher-order component which outputs a stateful component.
+However, instead of using `this.state` on an instance of a `React.Component`:

-- The container component binds certain `props` to the state of the store.
+- The higher-order component binds certain `props` to the state of the store.
-- The container component has access to the setter method for the store (`dispatch`).
+- The higher-order component has access to the synchronous setter method for the store (`dispatch`).

-In the previous examples, the presentational and behavioral components were self-contained.
 All of their DOM markup was driven by their `props` and internal state.
 A container component is driven by the store: it reads and writes to the store.
 The store is composed of data from the server and other container components.